emaadgh/emaadgh/README.md

 | 🌐 **QuickLinker**    | A backend service built using ASP.NET Core to simplify URL management by providing API endpoints for generating and resolving shortened URLs.               | [QuickLinker Repository](https://github.com/emaadgh/QuickLinker)     |
 | 📘 **MyBook**         | A straightforward ASP.NET Core Web API project designed for managing book-related data.
 Includes Dockerized deployment, Azure integration, unit testing, and a CI/CD pipeline. | [MyBook Repository](https://github.com/emaadgh/mybook)

-### Beyond the Code:
-When I'm not coding, you can find me running, reading, playing games, or exploring various music and literary genres.
-These hobbies keep me energized and enhance my creativity at work.

 ### Let's Connect!
 I'm eager to connect with fellow software engineers and collaborators.
 Let's discuss, exchange ideas, and explore potential collaborations in this ever-evolving tech landscape! 🌟